ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/user_defined_parameters.md

 ```

 We prefer that users use the CSV approach as they are much easier to visualise and modify.
-However, it is a more-tedious approach.
+However, it is a more tedious approach.
-As such, we provide a more-direct way described below.
+As such, we provide a more direct way described below.

 ## Defining parameters within the REPL